-Much preparatory work was first needed, so with all the arrangement bugs worked out they recorded only one take of the rhythm track, which was deemed good enough.
+Much preparatory work was first required, so with all the arrangement bugs worked out they recorded only one take of the rhythm track, which was deemed good enough.
 The instrumentation consisted of John on electric rhythm guitar, George on lead guitar, Paul on bass and Ringo on drums, as well as an off-microphone guide vocal.
 Also noticeable on the rhythm track are off-the-cuff remarks and voices from the other group members, such as John yelling out “I already TOLD you why” after Ringo sings “tell me why” at the end of the second verse, most likely a reference to their 1964 composition “Tell Me Why.”

 Both the mono and stereo mixes of “What Goes On?” were created on November 9th, 1965 in Room 65 of EMI Studios by George Martin and engineers Norman Smith and Jerry Boys.
 Interestingly, the overdubbed lead guitar flourish, which presumably was recorded on a separate track, was inadvertently left out of the mono mix.
 They remembered to turn up this track during the stereo mix which also gives more clarity to Ringo humming/singing the chorus during the guitar solo and his off-mic twice repeated “in your mind” at the end of the song.
 The stereo mix features most of the rhythm track and Ringo’s lead vocal primarily on the left channel with George’s lead guitar and the overdubbed harmony vocals primarily on the right channel.